-Designed to share the medical learning experience with our greater community, Community Medical School is a public lecture series featuring relevant topics presented by University of Vermont College of Medicine/University of Vermont Medical Center faculty experienced with delivering scientific information in an engaging, easy-to-understand manner.
+Designed to share the medical learning experience with our greater community, Community Medical School is a public lecture series featuring relevant topics presented by University of Vermont Larner College of Medicine/University of Vermont Medical Center faculty experienced with delivering scientific information in an engaging, easy-to-understand manner.

 Community Medical School is held on the first Tuesday of each month in Carpenter Auditorium in the Given Building at the Larner College of Medicine from 6:00-7:30 pm, including a Q+A Session.

 Introducing the Fall 2017 Community Medical School series:

 September 5 - Breast Density: The New Law & What It Means for Breast Cancer Screening & Risk

 Sally Herschorn, M.D., FACR, Associate Professor of Radiology and Medical Director and Division Chief, Breast Imaging

 As of January 15, 2017 all Vermont patients are legally required to be informed of their breast density, but now that patients know their breast density, what should they do with this information?
 Learn how a woman's breast density category affects her risk of developing breast cancer and how radiologists can detect it on mammography.
 Find out what you can do to improve the odds of a cancer being detected early, when treatable.
 The pros and cons of additional screening methods will be discussed to help patients make better-informed choices.

 October 3 - SPECIAL PANEL PRESENTATION: Lyme Disease: Big, Bad Borrelia burgdorferi & the Tiny Tick